dbeck/dbeck.github.io/_posts/2016-01-18-Scalesmall-W8-W10-Elixir-Tuples-Maps-and-ETS.markdown

 I find there are lots of knowledge in the Erlang / Elixir world that people are not explicit about.
 ETS is one example.
 Reading the Elixir tutorials and slowly digging into the language it was not clear that:

-1. if the idiomatic way of storing and manipulating state is through the Actor model, that is spawning a process to store the state and let it manipulate (and prohibiting other parties directly tweaking the state)
+1. given the idiomatic way of storing and manipulating state is through the Actor model
+2. that is spawning a process to store the state and let it manipulate (and prohibiting other parties directly tweaking the state)
-2. plus there is already a `Hash{Dict,Map}`` family of functions
+3. plus there is already a `Hash{Dict,Map}`` family of functions

 then what is the advantage of using ETS?
 It is an in-memory storage facility that also exists in Elixir.
 So what is the reason why the Elixir stuff not as good as ETS?